LogIntelligence/UNLEASH/README.md

-# UNLEASH: SOTA Semantic-based Log Parser with Pre-trained Language Models
+# UNLEASH: Semantic-based Log Parser with Pre-trained Language Models

-__UNLEASH__ is and end-to-end semantic-based log parsing framework.
+__UNLEASH__ is a semantic-based log parsing framework.
 This repository includes artifacts for reuse and reproduction of experimental results presented in our ICSE'25 paper titled _"Unleashing the True Potential of Semantic-based Log Parsing with Pre-trained Language Models"_.

 __Table of Contents__
 - [Repository Structure](#repository-structure)